-According to the Iowa Department of Agriculture and Land Stewardship, as of 2008, Iowa had just short of 2,000 licensed dairy farms.
-The U.S. Department of Agriculture’s 2008 State Agriculture Overview for Iowa puts the number of dairy cows in the Hawkeye State at 216,000.
+According to the Iowa Department of Agriculture and Land Stewardship Iowa has approximately 2,000 licensed dairy farms.
+The U.S. Department of Agriculture’s 2010 State Agriculture Overview for Iowa puts the number of dairy cows in the Hawkeye State at 209,000.
 According to the USDA, Iowa’s dairy herds produce 4.3 billion pounds of milk annually.
-An Iowa State Dairy Association fact sheet shows that Iowa ranks 13th among U.S. states in milk production.
+An Iowa State Dairy Association fact sheet shows that Iowa ranks 12th among U.S. states in milk production.
 In cheese production it is No. 7.
 The state’s ice cream production is No. 4.

 The dairy industry makes an important contribution to Iowa’s continued prosperity.
 The ISDA puts the number of jobs the industry provides at 26,000 and estimates its annual contribution to the Iowa economy to be in excess of $1.5 billion.